-If you live in the Greater Orlando area, contact the skilled catastrophic injury attorneys at Michael T. Gibson, P.A., at (407) 490-1271 to learn how we can assist you in the aftermath of a catastrophic injury.
+If you live in the Greater Orlando area, contact the skilled Orlando Personal injury lawyer at Michael T. Gibson, P.A., Auto Justice Attorney at (407) 490-1271 to learn how we can assist you in the aftermath of a catastrophic injury.

 Our Results in Catastrophic Injury Cases

-Regardless, the legal team at Michael T. Gibson, P.A., has the resources and know-how to build a strong case against those who caused you harm, maximizing your chances for a positive outcome.
+Regardless, the legal team at Michael T. Gibson, P.A., Auto Justice Attorney, has the resources and know-how to build a strong case against those who caused you harm, maximizing your chances for a positive outcome.

 You might assume that all severe injuries are catastrophic in nature, but this is not the case.
 Catastrophic injuries are a specific legal classification of injuries in which the victim suffers an injury resulting in permanent disability or a chronic lifetime condition.
 Any injury that prevents a victim from returning to his or her former job or finding employment in the future falls under the umbrella of a catastrophic injury.
 Some of the most common types of catastrophic injuries that victims experience in auto accidents include: